본문 바로가기

 Spent Nuclear Fuel Management Fee for Light Water Reactors Raised by 92.5%

-Annual Reserve Requirement for Korea Hydro & Nuclear Power Increases by 300 Billion Won
+Annual Reserve Requirement for Korea Hydro & Nuclear Power Increases by 300 Billi

 Nuclear Power Generation Cost to Rise by 3 Won...
 Spent Nuclear Fuel Management Fee Increased for First Time in 12 Years A view of the canister at the dry storage facility for spent nuclear fuel, constructed prior to the MAXSTOR at the Wolseong Nuclear Power Plant.
 Korea Hydro & Nuclear Power Photo by Yonhap News

 The spent nuclear fuel management fee, which had been frozen since 2013, will be raised for the first time in 12 years.
-As a result, the annual amount that Korea Hydro & Nuclear Power must set aside is expected to increase by 300 billion won, and the unit cost of nuclear power generation is projected to rise by up to 3 won per kilowatt-hour.
+As a result, the annual amount that Korea Hydro & Nuclear Power must set aside will increase by 300 billion won, and the cost of nuclear power generation is expected to rise by up to 3 won per kilowatt-hour.

-On January 20, the Ministry of Climate, Energy and Environment announced that a partial amendment to the Enforcement Decree of the Radioactive Waste Management Act was approved at a Cabinet meeting.
-In accordance with the revised decree, the ministry will amend and implement the “Regulation on the Calculation of Radioactive Waste Management Costs and Spent Nuclear Fuel Management Fees, etc.” starting from January 27.
+The Ministry of Climate Energy and Environment announced on the 20th that a partial amendment to the Enforcement Decree of the Radioactive Waste Management Act was approved at a Cabinet meeting.
+In accordance with the revised enforcement decree, the ministry will amend the “Regulations on the Calculation of Radioactive Waste Management Costs and Spent Nuclear Fuel Management Fees (Notification)” and implement them starting January 27.

 Under this amendment, the spent nuclear fuel (high-level radioactive waste) management fee, which has been frozen since 2013, will be increased by 92.5% for light water reactors and by 9.2% for heavy water reactors.
-The management cost for low- and intermediate-level radioactive waste will also increase by 8.5% compared to 2021.
+The management cost for intermediate- and low-level radioactive waste will be raised by 8.5% compared to 2021.

-The annual cost burden for Korea Hydro & Nuclear Power will rise from approximately 800 billion won to 1.1 trillion won, an increase of 300 billion won.
-The unit cost of nuclear power generation is expected to increase by 2 to 3 won per kilowatt-hour.
+The annual cost that Korea Hydro & Nuclear Power must bear will increase from about 800 billion won to 1.1 trillion won, an increase of 300 billion won.
+The cost of nuclear power generation is expected to rise by 2 to 3 won per kilowatt-hour.

 Nuclear Power Generation Cost to Rise by 3 Won...
 Spent Nuclear Fuel Management Fee Increased for First Time in 12 Years Status of Nuclear Power Plant Decommissioning Costs.
 Ministry of Climate Energy and Environment

-The spent nuclear fuel management fee, which is used for the construction and operation of interim storage and disposal facilities, is imposed on Korea Hydro & Nuclear Power each quarter based on the amount generated and is accumulated in the Radioactive Waste Management Fund.
+The spent nuclear fuel management fee, which is used for the construction and operation of interim storage and disposal facilities, is imposed on Korea Hydro & Nuclear Power based on the quarterly amount generated and is accumulated in the Radioactive Waste Management Fund.

 The ministry explained, "We promoted the revision of the spent nuclear fuel management fee in consideration of policy conditions, such as the enactment of a special law on high-level radioactive waste management."

-The management cost for low- and intermediate-level radioactive waste is used for the construction and operation of the Gyeongju low- and intermediate-level radioactive waste disposal facility.
-The ministry stated that it calculated the cost by reflecting the projected volume of radioactive waste based on the 11th Basic Plan for Electricity Supply and Demand and converting future project expenses to present value.
+The management cost for intermediate- and low-level radioactive waste is used for the construction and operation of the Gyeongju intermediate- and low-level radioactive waste disposal facility.
+The ministry stated that it calculated the cost by reflecting the projected volume of radioactive waste generation according to the 11th Basic Plan for Electricity Supply and Demand, and by converting the future project cost to present value.

-With this revision, the nuclear power plant decommissioning reserve has also been subdivided to reflect the characteristics of each reactor type and the latest decommissioning project costs.
-The decommissioning reserve refers to the funds required for decommissioning, waste disposal, and related expenses, and is recorded as a provision on Korea Hydro & Nuclear Power's financial statements.
+With this amendment, the nuclear power plant decommissioning reserve has also been subdivided to reflect the characteristics of each nuclear reactor type, and the latest decommissioning project costs have been incorporated.
+The nuclear decommissioning reserve refers to the project costs required for decommissioning and waste disposal, and is set aside as a provision in Korea Hydro & Nuclear Power’s financial statements.
 However, the amount required for one reactor unit is held in cash.

-Meanwhile, the Enforcement Decree of the Radioactive Waste Management Act requires that the funding for post-nuclear power processing, including radioactive waste management costs, spent nuclear fuel management fees, and decommissioning reserves, be reviewed and announced every two years.
+Meanwhile, the Enforcement Decree of the Radioactive Waste Management Act requires that the funding needed for post-operation nuclear power plant processing-including radioactive waste management costs, spent nuclear fuel management fees, and decommissioning reserves-be reviewed and announced every two years.

-The ministry explained that, starting in August 2025, the costs were calculated through expert review, stakeholder consultation, the Radioactive Waste Management Fund Operation Deliberation Committee, and the Management Fee Operation Deliberation Committee.
+The ministry explained that, starting in August 2025, it will calculate the costs after expert review, stakeholder opinion gathering, deliberation by the Radioactive Waste Management Fund Management Committee, and the Fee Management Deliberation Committee.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.